HeroGamers/Nisseven/README.md

 <h1 align="center">Project Nisseven</h1>

 A "Nisseven" is a Danish tradition in schools.
 Every Christmas season, everyone in the class, who participates in the Nisseven Program, gets assigned a random "Nisseven".
 [Nisseven](https://github.com/HeroGamers/Nisseven) is a project all about easing the process of handling out "Nissevenner" to people, and will do so with ease, and with a stylish interface, with our focus on keeping everyones Nisseven a secret, by using a high level of security.
-The Nisseven Project is a project made for a Computer Science project.

 ---